-A student who changes a home or local address or a name should notify the Office of Admissions and Registration immediately.
-Any communication from the college that is mailed to the name and address on record is considered to have been delivered, and the student is responsible for having received the communication.
+A student who changes a name or home or local address should submit a "Change of Name" and/or "Change of Address" form to the Office of Admissions and Registration immediately.
+Any communication from the College that is mailed to the name and address on record is considered to have been delivered, and the student is responsible for having received the communication.